Oyebamiji-Micheal/Employee-Status-Prediction-Web-App/README.md

 <h2>Insights from EDA</h2>
 <p align="justify">
 The dataset contains about 54,000 rows and 14 columns.
 The CSV file, along with the column description, can be found on <a href="https://www.kaggle.com/datasets/shivan118/hranalysis">Kaggle</a>.
 Below are some of the insights gained after performing an EDA. </p>

 - As pointed out earlier, the data is highly imbalanced.
-Below is the proportion of employees who are promoted to those who are not <br />
+Below is the proportion of employees who are promoted to those who are not.
 <p align="center"><img src="images/employee_proportion.jpg" width="600" height="278"></p>

 - While males constitute a larger portion of the workforce (about 60%), 8.9% of females have successfully earned promotions which are higher than that of males, 8.3%.

-- Moving from left to right, we observe that the number of promoted employees decreases as the respective number of training increases - a negative correlation.
+- The `number_of_training` column contains ten unique values (1-10) which represents an employee's total number of trainings.
+Part of my EDA was to see how this column relate to whether an employee gets promoted or not.
+The plot below shows the proportion of employees across each unique `number_of_training`.
+Moving from left to right, we observe that the proportion of promoted employees decreases as the respective `number_of_training` increases - a negative correlation.
 <p align="center"><img src="images/no_of_training.jpg" width="600" height="357"></p>

 - A positive correlation was observed between the number of promoted employees and previous year rating.

-- Employees with higher training score also tend to be promoted
+- The violin plot below shows that promoted employees on average have a higher `average_training_score`.
+Another observation was that an `average_training_score` of 60 seem like a benchmark for promotion.
+This observation is roughly true if we consider non promoted employees.
+Most non promoted employees have an `average_training_score` of 50 as shown by the larger width of the violin plot.
+To further back this, just 25% of promoted employees have less than an `average_training_score` of 60.
 <p align="center"><img src="images/avg_training_score.jpg" width="600" height="414"></p>

 <a id="feature_engineering"></a>